rygo6/GTAvaCrypt/README.md

+## This repo has been archived and will not have updates.
+Future updates and maintenance will be carried on here: https://github.com/PlagueVRC/AntiRip Support should also be taken to their Discord: https://discord.gg/SyZcuTPXZA

 The official root repository for this project is here https://github.com/rygo6/GTAvaCrypt.
 Only download from a fork if you specifically trust that fork and creator!

 # GeoTetra AvaCrypt V2